– Roger Caras

 • No waist is visible from above.

-• Panting or tiring occurs after mild exercise.
+• Panting or tiredness occurs after mild exercise.

 Veterinarians often use a body condition score chart.
-Scores of six to nine out of nine usually mean excess weight.
+Scores of six to nine out of nine usually indicate excess weight.

 Weight loss takes time.
-Safe progress is slow and steady.
-Most dogs can lose one to two percent of body weight per week.
-Tiny breeds and senior dogs may require slower progress.
-Small, consistent changes make a big difference over months.
+Safe progress is usually slow and steady.
+Most dogs can lose one to two percent weekly.

 Start by estimating your dog’s resting needs.
 Then apply a weight-loss factor.
-This creates a calorie budget for steady loss.
+This creates a calorie budget for steady progress.

 1. Convert ideal weight to kilograms.
 Divide pounds by 2.2.

-Food choice impacts success.
-Look for formulas made for weight control.
-Check the calorie content per cup or can.
-Choose recipes with quality protein and enough fiber to keep your dog full.
+Choose recipes with quality protein and enough fiber.
 Wet food may add volume without adding too many calories.

 • Pick “weight management” or “light” formulas.

-• Ensure the label includes an AAFCO statement for adult maintenance.
+• Check for an AAFCO statement for adult maintenance.

-• Named protein sources, such as chicken or salmon, are preferred.
+• Look for named protein sources, such as chicken or salmon.

-Guessing portions leads to failure.
+Guessing portions often leads to failure.
 Use a kitchen scale or a level measuring cup.
-Pre-portion meals to stay consistent.
-Always count chews and training treats as part of the total calories.
-Here is a link to such a scale: https://amzn.to/4ns746B
+Pre-portion meals for consistency.

 • Feed in a quiet area to reduce stress.